alessio-buda/SMBUD-project/README.md

    ```bash
    git clone https://github.com/yourusername/bibliographic-database.git
    ```
-2. Review the reports in `/reports` to understand the project architecture and methodology.
+2. Review the reports in `/Deliverables` to understand the project architecture and methodology.
-3. Use the Python scripts in `/examples` to set up the database and run queries.

 ## References